-This Eye provides an overview of production in the U.S. according to the largest areas of production in terms of goods and services.
-This set of results sets the stage for discussing the U.S. economy as very consumption driven (because consumption goods and services account for nearly 85 percent of all domestic production) and very service oriented (as most of the largest areas of production are services, not goods).
-Students often lose sight of the fact that because they don't see "Made in the U.S.A." on everything they purchase, it doesn't mean everything they buy was imported - it's just that the domestically produced services they consume (such as health care or education) don't have labels printed on them like the imported electronics, clothing, and toys they purchase!
+This Eye provides an overview of production in the U.S. according to the relative magnitudes of the four categories of goods and services and the largest areas of production within those categories.
+This set of results sets the stage for discussing the U.S. economy as very consumer driven (because consumption goods and services account for nearly two-thirds of all domestic production) and recognizes the significant role that governments play in our economy (as nearly one-fifth of all production is bought by governments).
+Students often lose sight of the fact that because they don't see "Made in the U.S.A." on everything they purchase, it doesn't mean everything they buy was imported - it's just that the domestically produced services they consume don't have labels printed on them like the imported electronics, clothing, and toys they purchase!